Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Aim to Train Your Puppy

-At the same time, it's also important to train your puppy some basic manners to avoid any potential conflict between the two.
+At the same time, it's also important to train your puppy in some basic manners to avoid any potential conflict between the two.
 Don't put your older dog in the position of having to constantly defend himself.
 You should ensure that your puppy listens to your older dog's requests to be left alone.

 Train your puppy how to leave it, lie on a mat and come to you when called.
-Teaching a positive interrupter will also come handy when you need him to back off from your older dog.
+Teaching a positive interrupter will also come in handy when you need him to back off from your older dog.
 Here are some guides on how to train these:

 - How to train your dog to lie on a mat